gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-gencfg-enable-beta-features.png' style='margin:25px auto;max-width:100%;display:block;' />

-This toggle setting provides early access to upcoming planned features.
-Enable this setting to use new beta features and display them in the General settings page.
-Disable this setting to hide the beta features.
+This toggle provides early access to upcoming features.
+Enable it to use new beta features and display them in General settings.
+Disable it to hide beta features.

 <div class="bbb-callout bbb--tip">
     <div class="irow">